Let’s talk about stress, baby

 - Take short breaks – Make sure you

 takyour lunch breaks!
 Have at least half-an-hour away from your desk at lunch timeand try to go for a short walk if you can.
-The fresh air and break from work could help you to feel more relaxed
+The fresh air and break from work could help you to feel more relaxed.
+Another good idea is when you get home try to leave work at the front door, and have a good night sleep.
+Try making changes to your bedtime routine that helps to promote better sleep, for example, having a comfortable mattress from somewhere like Leesa could help you to improve your sleep and battle stress.

 - Don’t forget to think about what you have achieved – It is easy to only focus on what needs doing so that you can forget what you have already achieved.
 Thinking about your achievements could help you feel more positive about your work.
 When you finish a task or mini project, take note and read over it at the end of the week and celebrate those achievements!